NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``window_natvent_availability``
      - false
      - Days/week
-     - Integer
+     - String
      - auto
      - For operable windows, the number of days/week that windows can be opened by occupants for natural ventilation.
-If not provided, the OS-HPXML default (see `HPXML Windows <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-windows>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Windows <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-windows>`_) is used.
    * - ``window_exterior_shading_type``
      - false
      -
      - Choice
      - auto, solar film, solar screens, none
      - Type of window exterior shading.
 Summer/winter shading coefficients can be provided below instead.
-If neither is provided, the OS-HPXML default (see `HPXML Exterior Shading <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-exterior-shading>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Exterior Shading <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-exterior-shading>`_) is used.
    * - ``window_exterior_shading_winter``
      - false
      - Frac
-     - Double
+     - String
      - auto
      - Exterior shading coefficient for the winter season, which if provided overrides the shading type input.
-1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If not provided, the OS-HPXML default (see `HPXML Exterior Shading <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-exterior-shading>`_) is used.
+1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If auto or not provided, the OS-HPXML default (see `HPXML Exterior Shading <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-exterior-shading>`_) is used.
    * - ``window_exterior_shading_summer``
      - false
      - Frac
-     - Double
+     - String
      - auto
      - Exterior shading coefficient for the summer season, which if provided overrides the shading type input.
-1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If not provided, the OS-HPXML default (see `HPXML Exterior Shading <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-exterior-shading>`_) is used.
+1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If auto or not provided, the OS-HPXML default (see `HPXML Exterior Shading <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-exterior-shading>`_) is used.
    * - ``window_shading_summer_season``
      - false
      -
      - String
      - auto
      - Enter a date range like 'May 1 - Sep 30'.
 Defines the summer season for purposes of shading coefficients; the rest of the year is assumed to be winter.
-If not provided, the OS-HPXML default (see `HPXML Windows <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-windows>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Windows <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-windows>`_) is used.
    * - ``window_insect_screens``
      - false
      -